 In conclusion, we have implemented an extension of an EDA scheme based on deformation densities^{43,44} to include a multiscale hybrid electrostatic-embedding QM/MM approach.
-We have applied this methodology to the study of the interaction energy of cisplatin with a DOPC lipid bilayer, whose permeation pathway was previously simulated by umbrella sampling molecular dynamics.30 We have evidenced the importance of considering a sufficiently large QM region (6 DOPC molecules plus the cisplatin drug) as well as the need of including the surrounding environment within an electrostatic-embedding QM/MM approach to properly compute the interaction energy components.
+We have applied this methodology to the study of the interaction energy of cisplatin with a DOPC lipid bilayer, whose permeation pathway was previously simulated by umbrella sampling molecular dynamics.30 We have evidenced the importance of considering a sufficiently large QM region (6 DOPC molecules plus the cisplatin drug), as well as the need of including the surrounding environment within an electrostatic-embedding QM/MM approach to properly compute the interaction energy components.
 Conformational sampling needs to be accounted for since wide distributions of energies are obtained even when considering sampled geometries from the same region (Min and Max regions).
 It has been observed that the interaction energy diminishes when moving from the polar to the non-polar region of the bilayer, a fact that is explained by the larger decrease of all the attractive energy components in comparison with the decrease in the Pauli repulsion.
 Contrary to the classical result,30 the electrostatic component is predominant in both regions of the membrane, and the Pauli repulsive component plays a major role in determining the overall non-electrostatic component, suggesting that the repulsive component is underestimated by classical force fields.
-Finally, we have observed that when cisplatin is closer to the polar heads, the electrostatic and induction components display strong correlations with the distance between cisplatin and the choline moiety of DOPC, whereas the dispersion energy does not show a strong dependence on a particular distance.
-At the center of the membrane, when cisplatin is closest to the olevl moieties, neither of the attractive components display correlations with particular groups.
-On the other hand, the Pauli repulsive component shows strong correlations with specific groups in both regions, in agreement with its short range dependence on the interatomic distance.
+Finally, we have observed that when cisplatin is closer to the polar heads, the electrostatic, induction and Pauli components display strong correlations with the distance between cisplatin and the choline moiety of DOPC, whereas the dispersion energy does not show a strong dependence on a particular distance.
+At the center of the membrane, when cisplatin is closest to the oleyl moleties, neither of the energy components displays correlations with particular groups.
 The methodology presented here can be applied to further drug/biomolecule complexes where an accurate characterization of the interactions that govern the system is desired.
 Moreover, comparison with results based on molecular mechanics force fields will allow the assessment of classical methodologies to describe drug/biomolecule interactions.